AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Subprograms which are called across the boundary of those units analyzed together should have a Global contract describing their effect on global data, otherwise they will be assumed to have no effect on global data.
-  A warning is issued in that case.
+  A warning is guaranteed to be issued in that case.

 * [PARTIAL_TERMINATION]
   Subprograms which are called across the boundary of those units analyzed together should be annotated to specify that they will always return (with annotation Always_Return), might not return (with annotation Might_Not_Return) or never return (with aspect or pragma No_Return), otherwise they will be assumed to always return.
-A warning is issued in that case.
+A warning is guaranteed to be issued in that case.

 * [PARTIAL_RECURSIVE_SUBPROGRAMS]
   Subprograms which are called across the boundary of those units analyzed